ReiettoAyanami/Raycasting-cpp/README.md

 - Added a Wall class.

 ## Problems with this version
-This version suffers from a very poor performance issues in the current version(26/12/2022).
+This version suffers of performance issues in the current version(26/12/2022).

 # Showcase video.